 This is clearly a long-term investment that’s focused on maximizing the eventual returns.
 This approach won’t be the right fit for every investor, but those who are willing to wait five years or more to see the return may be intrigued by the possibility of strong return outside of the stock market.

 DiversyFund’s fee structure is somewhat confusing.
 They don’t charge broker fees to investors.
 However, DiversyFund is also the developer of the projects in their portfolio and they charge a 2% to 8% developer fee.
 This includes a 2% asset management fee as well as variable fees for offering and organization expense reimbursement, acquisition fees, and finance fees.
-Details are available on their Growth REIT page and the fee structure explanation.

 The co-founders of DiversyFund, Craig Cecilio and Alan Lewis, are defendants in three lawsuits (at the time the company’s 2020 annual report was published).
 While the lawsuits all involve real estate transactions, it’s important to note that none of these lawsuits involve DiversyFund and that Mr. Cecilio and Mr. Lewis are “vigorously defending” themselves.
 However, the lawsuits may be a red flag for investors.